takecian/webpay-token-ios/README.md

 ```

 ### WPYCardFormView (View)
-WPYCardFormView is a credit card form view that calls delegate method when card form is valid.
-It handles padding credit card number, masking security code, and validation on each field.
+WPYCardFormView is a credit card form view that calls its delegate method when the form is valid.
+It handles padding credit card number, masking security code, and validating each field.

 ```
 // create view